aap/pdp6/README.md

 The code is more or less a transcription of the schematics into C.
 This means you will not understand it unless you're familiar with the maintenance manual.
-Pulses are represented as functions, when a pulse triggers another pulse it does so by the `nextpulse` function which adds a pulse to the list of next pulses.
+Pulses are represented as functions, when a pulse triggers another pulse it does so by the `pulse` function which queues a pulse in a list of pulses that are to happen, sorted chronologically.
-In the main cpu loop the list of current pulses is iterated and each pulse is called, then (after checking some external signals) the current and next pulse lists are swapped and the process begins anew.
-The timing was not accurately modeled and there is room for improvement.
-Due to the inexact timing the hardware connections (through the memory and IO bus) were not implemented too accurately.
-This may change in the future.
+Between pulses that happen at different times various things are done like checking external pulses and advancing the simulation state.
+The timing is not yet 100% accurate but it's pretty close.

 ### Building